 Port Suez itself has very few attractions.
 One of the highlights is the pretty Hamza Mosque, which is made of white stone and illuminated at night.
 The other is the home of the late Anwar Sadat.
 The Convent of the Good Chapel Sisters is a Catholic convent dating back to the 19th century.
 It's perhaps the only Christian historical site in the Port Suez area.

 The Suez Canal Port is very important due to its linking the Mediterranean Sea with the Red Sea.
-One of the advantages of the Suez Canal port of call is that it makes all of Egypt's major attractions very accessible.
+One of the advantages of the Suez Canal Cruise Port is that it makes all of Egypt's major attractions very accessible.
 The area's climate is warm and dry.
 Suez Canal cruises typically include all major Red Sea area attractions, including the Sinai area and even Cairo.
 Taxis are available at the Suez Canal cruise terminal in Suez Port.
 Tour buses are another option, especially for passengers headed to Cairo.

 The journey from Suez to Cairo takes about one and a half hours.
 There are two full-day tours to choose from.
 For first-time visitors a trip to the Pyramids at Giza and the Museum of Antiquities is a 'must'.
 A second tour, 'Cairo and Beyond', is available to see the tombs at Saqqara and Memphis, where you will find the gigantic statue of Ramses II.
 Also included in this tour is a visit to the vast, colorful Khan el-Khalili Bazaar in Cairo.